 Most people are a mix of learning styles and there is no ‘right’ mix.
-Find out which ones apply to you:
+Here are the different learning styles that you may fall under:

 You prefer to think in pictures or movies.
 This style is most effective when you want to create and recall images when you read, or when you are taking a written test.
 “One picture is worth a thousand words,” is true for visual learners.
 You learn best by looking at graphics, watching a demonstration or reading.
 Visual learners tend to be neat and organized.